 As for my dad, he had been a red-headed hellion, he dropped out of high school, and he didn't go to church.
 He liked to drink and swear, and he had too many struggles to count.
 Everyone, including himself, wrote his anger off as a fact of life, something we just had to live with and manage.

-Mr. Paulsen opened my eyes to the possibility of self-betterment via something supernatural, something outside of ourselves that had real balls, that produced real virtue.
+Mr. Paulsen opened my eyes to the possibility of self-betterment via something supernatural, something outside of ourselves that had real power, that produced real virtue.

-From sophomore to senior year, Mr. Paulsen provided me a much needed example of gentle, trustworthy manhood, and it was no surprise to me that I poured a lot of myself into being the best choral musician I could be, in light of that.
+From sophomore to senior year, Mr. Paulsen provided me with a much needed example of gentle, trustworthy manhood, and it was no surprise to me that, in light of that, I poured a lot of energy into being the best choral musician I could be.